No-Rank Tensor Decomposition Using Metric Learning: Metric Learning Framework

 \subsection{Locality Preservation Framework}

+Unlike low-rank tensor decomposition methods (e.g., CP, Tucker, or t-SVD), which enforce global rank constraints by minimizing reconstruction error, the proposed framework prioritizes local semantic consistency.
+This shift enables flexible, non-linear embeddings that adapt to intrinsic data geometry rather than enforcing a fixed algebraic structure.
 To ensure that local neighborhoods in the original high-dimensional space are preserved in the embedding space, we introduce locality preservation objectives.
 Let $\mathcal{N}_k(\mathbf{x}_i)$ denote the set of $k$-nearest neighbors of $\mathbf{x}_i$ in the original space.
-The goal is to ensure:
+The objective is to encourage preservation of local neighborhoods, i.e.,

 We quantify this using two standard metrics. \textit{Continuity} measures how well the original neighbors are represented in the embedding neighborhood: